northpr/LendingClub/README.md

 ```

 ## Model performance
 The random forest model is the best model for linear regression, but it depends on what you want to do with the data.
-For example, if you want to do further marketing to make people invest, it might not be the best to understand.
+For example, if you're going to do further marketing to make people invest, it might not be the best to understand.

 The decision tree might be the best one to train the accountant to release a loan to customers.
 Lastly, Logistic regression seems to be the one that can tune more and make meaningful things later!

 ## Final
-Thanks for viewing for further information please check .html file or check the R markdown file.
+Thanks for viewing.
+For further information, please check .html file or check the R markdown file.